 4. The “I Don’t Understand Design” Manager

 These managers likely maintain the outdated mindset that “design is only pretty pixels”.
-They might ask something like “Why do you need such complicated and lengthy processes when they a friend of mine’s nephew could do the the project in 24 hours for much less money”.
-You know your design is worth far more—and you have to get the her to see that.
+They might ask something like “Why do you need such complicated and lengthy processes when a friend of mine’s nephew could do the the project in 24 hours for much less money."
+You know your design is worth far more—and you have to get them to see that.